 Emotional intelligence (EI) training can have numerous benefits for your team.
 Here are they:

-Assess Your Team’s Current Emotional Intelligence Before Training
+Assessing Your Team’s Current EQ Before Training

 Assessing your team’s emotional intelligence before training can help you tailor your emotional intelligence training to their specific needs and ensure that you address any gaps in their understanding.